 Online Doctor of Education (EdD) in Leadership for Organizations

 Doctor of Philosophy (PhD) in Education Programs

 In general, students earn a PhD in Education with the intention of building careers in academia or research.
-Graduates typically become postsecondary educators or researchers, working or teaching in colleges, universities, or related organizations.
+Graduates typically become postsecondary educators or researchers, working or teaching in colleges, universities, or other research institutions.
 As mentioned before, their ultimate goal is often to develop original research in a given subject and add their findings to the existing literature on the topic.
 This might mean having their work published in an academic journal or similar scholarly outlet and presenting it at national (or even international) conferences.
-Depending on its subject matter, their findings may then be used to teach future generations of educators, or help make improvements to the current educational system.
+Depending on the subject matter, their findings may then be used to teach future generations of educators, or help make improvements to current systems of education.

 As detailed above, there are several key differences between an EdD and a PhD in Education.
 Overall, the EdD is much more applied, focused on preparing graduates with practical job skills they can immediately use in professional settings.
 Students typically pursue the EdD for career advancement, either to move into leadership roles or improve in their current position.
 The PhD, on the other hand, is more theoretical, with a greater emphasis on research and inquiry.
 These programs are typically for students who want to stay in academia, using their advanced knowledge to teach others and further thought in the field of education.